knitzsche/ubuntu-core-docs/en/guides/go-to-production/advanced.md

 You can also deploy a new device and use a customize kernel to support it.
 When customizing the kernel, you also need to publish it to your store.

-For info on bringing up new device types, see TODO: add link to bring up a board and kernel docs.
+For info on bringing up new device types, see [board enablement](../build-device/board-enablement.md).

 ## Create your gadget snap